Reward-Robust RLHF in LLMs: Discussion

 \subsection{Stochastic Case Analysis}

-With a poorly-trained reward model, the worst-case scenario is that all rewards are given randomly.
+If the RM is poorly trained or handling OOD data, the extreme scenario is that rewards are given randomly.
 In this section, we demonstrate that even in such a stochastic case, the reward-robust RLHF framework still yields an acceptable model, and we provide an explanation for why this is the case.
 First, we have the following lemma, \begin{lemma} If the reward model provides a constant reward for all actions during PPO training, the actor will not be optimized, as the gradient of the PPO objective function with respect to the policy parameters will be zero. \end{lemma}

 The proof for Lemma~\ref{lemma: constant reward} is straightforward since it is easy to find the advantage functions for all states will be all zero when the reward is a constant.
 We defer the complete proof to Appendix~\ref{appen:sec:proof for Lemma 1}.